morukele/paystack-rs/README.md

 [![paystack-rs  on docs.rs](https://docs.rs/paystack-rs/badge.svg)](https://docs.rs/paystack-rs)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+>*NB: a core rewrite of the project is being carried out, the goal is to make the crate easier to maintain,
+improve the performance, abstract certain features to improve flexibility, and support for both blocking and non-blocking operations.*

 Convenient Rust bindings and types for the [Paystack](https://paystack.com) HTTP API aiming to support the entire API surface.
 Not the case?
 Please open an issue.
 I update the definitions on a weekly basis.

 The client aims to make receiving payments for African business or business with African clients building with Rust as hassle-free as possible.